rust-lang/rust/text/0000-name-resolution.md

     }
 }
 ```

+Note that this pseudo-code elides some details: that names are imported into
+distinct namespaces (the type and value namespaces, and with changes to macro
+naming, also the macro namespace), and that we must record whether a name is due
+to macro expansion or not to abide by the caveat to the 'explicit names shadow
+glob names' rule.

 In order to keep macro expansion comprehensible to programmers, we must enforce
 that all macro uses resolve to the same binding at the end of resolution as they